Cost of Living in Bolivia: What You’ll Actually Spend

 affordable food and groceries

-You’ll find groceries in Bolivia are generally cheap if you shop local markets, with a single person spending about $100–$300 monthly.
+Groceries in Bolivia are cheap, especially if you shop at local markets.
+A single person typically spends $100–$300 monthly.

 Grocery Prices and Staples

-Expect to spend roughly $100–$300 a month on groceries in Bolivia, depending on whether you shop local markets or import specialty items.
+Expect to spend $100–$300 a month on groceries, depending on whether you shop local markets or seek out imported items.

-Your grocery prices will be driven by choices: local staples like milk (1 litre) and a loaf of bread each run about $1–$2, while a dozen eggs costs roughly $2–$3, making eggs an economical protein source.
+Local staples are the key to staying at the low end.
+Milk (1 litre) and bread each run about $1–$2, while a dozen eggs costs roughly $2–$3.
+Eggs are an especially economical protein source.

-If you buy produce at mercados and cook at home, you’ll sit near the lower end of the range; buying imported cheeses, olive oil, or specialty coffee pushes you toward the top.
+Buy produce at mercados and cook most meals at home, and you’ll sit near the $100 mark.
+Buying imported cheeses, olive oil, or specialty coffee pushes you toward $300.

-Compare supermarket chains with neighborhood markets for price and quality differences.
-Track unit prices (per kilo or per litre) to spot real savings and plan weekly shopping lists to control monthly food costs.
+Compare supermarket chains to neighborhood markets for price and quality.
+Track unit prices per kilo or per litre to spot real savings, and plan weekly shopping lists to control monthly food costs.

 Eating Out Cost Ranges

-When you eat out in Bolivia, meals are generally budget-friendly: a typical lunchtime menú costs about $3.44, while a mid-range dinner for two averages $17.40.
+Eating out in Bolivia is generally budget-friendly.
+A typical lunchtime menú costs about $3.44, while a mid-range dinner for two averages $17.40.

-Drinks are inexpensive—expect a 0.5L beer for about $2.15 and a cappuccino near $3.05—so socializing or working from cafés won’t blow your budget.
+Drinks are inexpensive too: a 0.5L beer costs about $2.15, and a cappuccino runs near $3.05.
+Working from cafés or meeting friends out won’t put a dent in your budget.

 Transportation and Communication Costs